maiaiia/uni-lecture-notes/Sem II/OS/FIFO.md

 Tags: #
 Date: April 3rd, 2025
 ___
 ## Intro
-A FIFO is a named pipe.
+A **FIFO** is a named [[pipes|pipe]].
 It works in the same manner, but it can be used by unrelated processes as well.
 FIFOs are persistent.
 They are created either
-- before being used with `mkfifo`  or
+- in the terminal, using the command `mkfifo`  or
 - in the source code (usually `mkfifo(fifo_name, 0600)`)
 FIFOs are removed either
-- manually afterwards using `rm` or
+- manually afterwards (in the terminal) using `rm` or
 - with `unlink` in the source code

 In order to run a program using FIFOs, you need to
-1. Create the FIFOs
+1. Create the FIFOs (either in the source code or in the terminal)
 2. Compile each file
 3. Execute each file in a separate shell window
-4. Remove the FIFOs
+4. Remove the FIFOs (in either way)
 ## Example

 ```tabs